eslint/eslint/docs/developer-guide/nodejs-api.md

 The top-level report object has a `results` array containing all linting results for files that had warnings or errors (any files that did not produce a warning or error are omitted).
 Each file result includes the `filePath`, a `messages` array, `errorCount`, `warningCount`, and optionally `output`.
 The `messages` array contains the result of calling `linter.verify()` on the given file.
 The `errorCount` and `warningCount` give the exact number of errors and warnings respectively on the given file.
 The `output` property gives the source code for the file with as many fixes applied as possible, so you can use that to rewrite the files if necessary.
 The top-level report object also has `errorCount` and `warningCount` which give the exact number of errors and warnings respectively on all the files.

 Once you get a report object, it's up to you to determine how to output the results.
+Fixes will not be automatically applied to the files, even if you set `fix: true` when constructing the `CLIEngine` instance.
+To apply fixes to the files, call [`outputFixes`](#outputfixes).

 ### resolveFileGlobPatterns()